-23.1 (vi) failed to follow Food and Drug Administration or Federal Trade Commission 23.2 regulations relating to dispensing prescription hearing instruments aids ; 23.3 (vii) failed to dispense a prescription hearing instrument aid in a competent manner or 23.4 without appropriate training; 23.5 (viii) delegated prescription hearing instrument aid dispensing authority to a person not 23.6 authorized to dispense a prescription hearing instrument aid under this chapter or chapter 23.7 153A; 23.8 (ix) failed to comply with the requirements of an employer or supervisor of a prescription 23.9 hearing instrument aid dispenser trainee; 23.10 (x) violated a state or federal court order or judgment, including a conciliation court 23.11 judgment, relating to the activities of the individual's prescription hearing instrument aid 23.12 dispensing; or 23.13 (xi) failed to include on the audiogram the practitioner's printed name, credential type, 23.14 credential number, signature, and date.
-23.15 Sec.
-37. Minnesota Statutes 2022, section 148.5196, subdivision 1, is amended to read: 23.16 Subdivision 1.
+28.1 (ii) failed to give a copy of the audiogram, upon which the prescription or 28.2 recommendation is based, to the consumer when the consumer requests a copy; 28.3 (iii) failed to provide the consumer rights brochure required by section 148.5197, 28.4 subdivision 3; 28.5 (iv) failed to comply with restrictions on sales of prescription hearing instruments aids 28.6 in sections 148.5197, subdivision 3, and 148.5198; 28.7 (v) failed to return a consumer's prescription hearing instrument aid used as a trade-in 28.8 or for a discount in the price of a new prescription hearing instrument aid when requested 28.9 by the consumer upon cancellation of the purchase agreement; 28.10 (vi) failed to follow Food and Drug Administration or Federal Trade Commission 28.11 regulations relating to dispensing prescription hearing instruments aids; 28.12 (vii) failed to dispense a prescription hearing instrument aid in a competent manner or 28.13 without appropriate training; 28.14 (viii) delegated prescription hearing instrument aid dispensing authority to a person not 28.15 authorized to dispense a prescription hearing instrument aid under this chapter or chapter 28.16 153A; 28.17 (ix) failed to comply with the requirements of an employer or supervisor of a hearing 28.18 instrument aid dispenser trainee; 28.19 (x) violated a state or federal court order or judgment, including a conciliation court 28.20 judgment, relating to the activities of the individual's prescription hearing instrument aid 28.21 dispensing; or 28.22 (xi) failed to include on the audiogram the practitioner's printed name, credential type, 28.23 credential number, signature, and date.
+28.24 Sec.
+43. Minnesota Statutes 2022, section 148.5196, subdivision 1, is amended to read: 28.25 Subdivision 1.
 Membership.
-The commissioner shall appoint 12 persons to a 23.17 Speech-Language Pathologist and Audiologist Advisory Council.
-The 12 persons must 23.18 include: 23.19 (1) three public members, as defined in section 214.02.
-Two of the public members shall 23.20 be either persons receiving services of a speech-language pathologist or audiologist, or 23.21 family members of or caregivers to such persons, and at least one of the public members 23.22 shall be either a hearing instrument aid user or an advocate of one; 23.23 (2) three speech-language pathologists licensed under sections 148.511 to 148.5198, 23.24 one of whom is currently and has been, for the five years immediately preceding the 23.25 23.2523.26 one of whom is currently and has been, for the five years immediately preceding the one of whom is currently and has been, for the five years immediately preceding the appointment, engaged in the practice of speech-language pathology in Minnesota and each 23.26 one of whom is currently and has been, for the five years immediately preceding the appointment, engaged in the practice of speech-language pathology in Minnesota and each of whom is employed in a different employment setting including, but not limited to, private 23.26 23.27 one of whom is currently and has been, for the five years immediately preceding the appointment, engaged in the practice of speech-language pathology in Minnesota and each of whom is employed in a different employment setting including, but not limited to, private practice, hospitals, rehabilitation settings, educational settings, and government agencies; 23.26 23.27 23.28 one of whom is currently and has been, for the five years immediately preceding the appointment, engaged in the practice of speech-language pathology in Minnesota and each of whom is employed in a different employment setting including, but not limited to, private practice, hospitals, rehabilitation settings, educational settings, and government agencies; (3) one speech-language pathologist licensed under sections 148.511 to 148.5198, who 23.26 23.27 23.28 23.29 one of whom is currently and has been, for the five years immediately preceding the appointment, engaged in the practice of speech-language pathology in Minnesota and each of whom is employed in a different employment setting including, but not limited to, private practice, hospitals, rehabilitation settings, educational settings, and government agencies; (3) one speech-language pathologist licensed under sections 148.511 to 148.5198, who is currently and has been, for the five years immediately preceding the appointment,
+The commissioner shall appoint 12 persons to a 28.26 Speech-Language Pathologist and Audiologist Advisory Council.
+The 12 persons must 28.27 include: 28.28 (1) three public members, as defined in section 214.02.
+Two of the public members shall 28.29 be either persons receiving services of a speech-language pathologist or audiologist, or 28.30 family members of or caregivers to such persons, and at least one of the public members 28.31 shall be either a hearing instrument aid user or an advocate of one;

+(2) three speech-language pathologists licensed under sections 148.511 to 148.5198, one of whom is currently and has been, for the five years immediately preceding the appointment, engaged in the practice of speech-language pathology in Minnesota and each of whom is employed in a different employment setting including, but not limited to, private practice, hospitals, rehabilitation settings, educational settings, and government agencies;